 - Share a story: Focus on moments, encounters, and experiences that shaped your journey as an international student.
 Tell a story that no one else could tell.
 Your story can be about friendship, service, freedom, discrimination, injustice, activism, belonging, family, courage, resilience, citizenship, academics, spirituality, parenthood, discovery, inclusion, self-discovery, growth, etc.

 - Be brief: Your statement should be between 1,000 and 1,500 words (use template).
-That’s about three to five minutes when read aloud at your natural pace.
+That’s about 5-10 minutes when read aloud at your natural pace.

 - Describe how you changed: Wrap-up the essay by sharing what you learned from the experience, how it has changed your beliefs, perspectives, or identity, or what the story means to you now as you look back on the events and how it has shaped you.

 - Be personal: Tell a story from your own life, not an opinion piece or commentary about an issue.
 Write using words and phrases that are natural for you.
 Read your story aloud several times, and simplify it so it captures the story as you experienced it.

 - Tell your challenges and lessons.
 Flavor your writing with idioms and figures of speech from your language.
 Paint the picture.
 Be concrete about what you have seen in your travels, academic encounters, woes, and wows!

 A story or essay of 1000-1,500 words; Typed in 12-pt size, Times Roman font; includes page numbers.
 We accept Microsoft Word files only.
 Please use this template to write your essay

 Award Includes: All authors will receive a complimentary copy of publications (book).
 Selected top three authors will receive certificates, special recognition, and membership to the STAR Scholars Network.